booleancoercion/anchor_test/README.md

         ]
     }
     ```
-    Column names must be unique.
+    Column names must be unique, and must not contain double quotes (`"`).
     Column type must be one of `boolean`, `int`,`double` or `string`.

     The response body will be a JSON object.
 Successful responses will have the format: